advancedresearch/advancedresearch.github.io/blog/2021-10-29-the-anti-thoth-argument.md

 Furthermore, Socrates argues in Plato's dialogue that writings is silent, they cannot speak, answer questions, or come to their own defense.

-With other words, writing, as great invention it might be, is viewed from the anti-Toth position as "cursed" in some way.
+With other words, writing, as great invention it might be, is viewed from the anti-Thoth position as "cursed" in some way.

 This "curse" is related to the properties of writing, or lack of properties, which makes it easy to enforce biases over time.

 ### The path semantical view

-The opposite view of the anti-Toth argument is most accurately understood through the research of mathematical languages.
+The opposite view of the anti-Thoth argument is most accurately understood through the research of mathematical languages.

 [Path Semantics](https://github.com/advancedresearch/path_semantics) is a research project of mathematical languages which at its foundation attempts to use an informal model of how symbols work.